On Transportation of Mini-batches: A Hierarchical Approach: Batch of Mini-batches Optimal Transport

 \textbf{Computational complexity of the BoMb-OT:} The computational complexity of BoMb-OT depends on a particular choice of divergence $d$.
-In the experiments, we specifically consider three choices of $d \in \{W_{p}, W_{p}^{\tau}, SW_{p}\}$ where $\tau > 0$ is a chosen regularized parameter.
+In the experiments, we specifically consider three choices of $d \in \{W_{p}, W_{p}^{\epsilon}, SW_{p}\}$ where $\epsilon > 0$ is a chosen regularized parameter.
 Here, we only discuss the case when $d = W_{p}$, the discussion of other choices of $d$ is in Appendix~\ref{sec:additional_stuffs}.
 When $d$ is the entropic Wasserstein distance, for each pair $X^{m}_i$ and $Y^{m}_j$, the computational complexity of approximating $d(P_{X^{m}_i}, P_{Y^{m}_j})$ via the Sinkhorn algorithm is of order $\mathcal{O}(m^2/ \varepsilon^2)$ where $\varepsilon > 0$ is some desired accuracy~\cite{lin2019efficient}.
 Hence, the computation cost of $k^2$ OT transport plans from $k^2$ pairs of mini-batches is of order $\mathcal{O}(k^2m^2/ \varepsilon^2)$ when using entropic regularization (see Appendix~\ref{sec:additional_stuffs} for the definition).
 With another OT cost within $k^2$ pairs, the total computational complexity of computing the BoMb-OT is $\mathcal{O}(k^2(m^2 + 1)/ \varepsilon^2)$.
 It means that the computational complexity of computing the BoMb-OT is comparable to the m-OT, which is $\mathcal{O}(k^2 m^2/ \varepsilon^2)$.

-\textbf{The BoMb-OT's transportation plan:} We discuss in detail the sparsity of BoMb-OT's transportation plan in Appendix~\ref{sec:additional_stuffs}.
-To visualize the BoMb-OT's plan and compare it with the m-OT's plan, we carry out a simple experiment on two measures of 10 supports in Figure \ref{fig:OTmatrix}.
-The details of the experiment and discussion are given in Appendix~\ref{subsec:addExp_transportplan}.
-From this example, the BoMb-OT provides a more accurate transportation plan than the m-OT with various choices of $m$ and $k$.
+\textbf{The BoMb-OT's transportation plan and cost:} We discuss in detail the sparsity of BoMb-OT's transportation plan in Appendix~\ref{sec:additional_stuffs}.
+To compare the BoMb-OT's plan with the m-OT's plan and the full-OT's plan, we carry out a simple experiment on two measures of 10 supports in Figure \ref{fig:OTmatrix}.
+We also compare the transportation cost of the BoMb-OT with the cost of m-OT and the cost of full-OT on two measures of 1000 supports in Figure~\ref{fig:compareOT}.
+The details of the experiments and discussion are given in Appendix~\ref{subsec:addExp_transportplan}.
+From this example, the BoMb-OT provides a similar plan and cost to the full-OT than the m-OT with various choices of $m$ and $k$.
+We would like to recall that the full-OT cannot be used in real applications due to the impracticality of storing the full cost matrix between supports and high-dimensional supports as discussed in the Section~\ref{subsec:minibatchOT}.

+\textbf{Extension to BoMb-UOT:} By changing $d$ to unbalanced optimal transport (UOT)~\cite{chizat2018unbalanced}, authors in~\cite{fatras2021unbalanced} derived an extension of m-OT which is mini-batch unbalanced optimal transport (m-UOT).
+Similarly, we are able to extend BoMb-OT to BoMb-UOT.
+We present the definition of BoMb-UOT including the loss and the transportation plan in Definition~\ref{def:BoMb-UOT} in Appendix~\ref{sec:additional_stuffs}.